SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/time-based-trigger/README.md

 ### Considerations

  - This approach is not recommended if you need high accuracy in execution times.
-The kubernetes starts a CronJob (deploys a container ) and there is a variable few seconds delay before your Function gets executed.
+Kubernetes starts Cron Job (deploys a container), and there is a few seconds delay before your Function gets executed.
- - You may consider running your logic in the CronJob container itself instead of having a CronJob calling your Function via it's internal address.
+ - You can consider running your logic in the Cron Job container, instead of having Cron Job calling your Function using its internal address.
  - This approach is not suitable for very short intervals (every 30 seconds or shorter).
-It takes time to deploy the CronJob's container and clean it up once it's done.
-With short execution intervals ( i.e every 10 seconds) there might be a resource problem ( cluttering the cluster ).
+It takes time to deploy the Cron Job's container and clean it up once it's done.
+With short execution intervals (for example, every 10 seconds) there might be a resource problem (cluttering the cluster).